BobDG/BDGViewController/README.md

 }
 ```

-Because this solution supports animation, I've added some easy animation methods as well!
-You can scale, move and rotate with easy methods and it will automatically animate these!
-The following example is simple but you can also set animation durations and add completion blocks!
+Because this solution is about animating subviews there are easy animation methods as well.
+You can scale, move and rotate with easy methods and it will automatically animate.
+The following example is simple but you can also set animation durations and add completion blocks.
 ```
 [self moveView:subView1 toPoint:CGPointMake(newX, newY)];
 ```